vbrille/jQuery-inView-Plugin/README.md

 # jQuery-inView-Plugin
 A jQuery plugin that is designed to integrate with CSS transitions.
-Will determine if an element is within the viewport
+Will determine if an element is within the viewport.

+Based on inView.query.js by nox7

 ## HTML/CSS Only Usage
 Add the class _in-view-watcher_  or _in-view-watcher-once_ like shown below